Chronal/blog/content/about/index.md

 ### Who am I?
 Hi, I'm Anuj!
 This is my litte corner of the web.

-I'll be writing about things I find interesting primarily in the realm of computer science, physics and maths.
+I'll be writing about things I find interesting, primarily in the realm of computer science, physics and maths.

-At the moment, I'm taking a break from software development work and university to spend time learn things myself, namely:
+At the moment, I'm taking a break from software development work and university to spend time learn things myself.
+Namely:
 - Distributed Systems
 - Operating Systems
 - Set Theory